 Getting Around Singapore

 After freshening up we set off to find dinner.
 By this time, we were experts at getting around.
 We had taken the MRT train from the airport, hired a private van to the MacRitchie Reservoir, hailed taxis and returned on the MRT.
 If you can help it, use the MRT to get around.
 It is quick, clean and cheap.

-And it’s easy.
+And it’s easy!
+Just as easy as getting from Singapore to Kuala Lumpur.
 We didn’t buy a tourist pass at the airport (which requires you visit a specific teller in a specific terminal).
 Instead we just bought the standard ticket.
 Each time we entered a station we went to the general ticketing machine where you place your card on a little card reader.
 Then a map appears on the screen and you touch the station you are traveling to.
 The machine tells you how much it costs and you put in exact change.